Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 <br />

-Kosmtik includes Carto, [node-mapnik](https://github.com/mapnik/node-mapnik) and an internal node-js tileset web service.
+Kosmtik includes Carto, [node-mapnik](https://github.com/mapnik/node-mapnik) and an internal node-js based tileset web service.

-Refer to [Installing Kosmtik and OpenStreetMap-Carto on Ubuntu](../kosmtik-ubuntu-setup) for further information on the Kosmtik configuration needed for OpenStreetMap Carto.
+Refer to [Installing a Docker image of Kosmtik with Ubuntu or Windows](../docker-kosmtik) for further information on the Kosmtik setup needed for OpenStreetMap Carto.

 {% include pages/images.md %}